-University of Rochester - PSCI 101/INTR 101 Fall 2022 Monday/Wednesday/Friday 10:25am - 11:15am CSB 209

-Introduction to Comparative Politics

-Professor Meguid

-Office: 306 Harkness Hall Phone Number: 275-2338 Email: bonnie.meguid@rochester.edu Office Hours: Mondays 1-3pm: in-person (with mask) or via ZOOM during this time

-Teaching Assistants:

-Alessio Albarello, aalbarel@ur.rochester.edu, Harkness 101-F (Skalny Center), Tuesday 3:30-5:00pm Dehua (Oliver) Sun, d.sun@rochester.edu, Harkness 305, Wednesday 1:30-3 pm Course Description This course will introduce students to comparative politics - the study of domestic political institutions, processes, and outcomes across and within countries.
+University of Rochester - PSCI 101/INTR 101 Fall 2024 Monday/Wednesday/Friday 10:25am - 11:15am Goergen 108 Introduction to Comparative Politics Professor Meguid Office: 306 Harkness Hall Email: bonnie.meguid@rochester.edu Office Hours: Mondays 1-3pm (with mask) Teaching Assistants We have three TAs this term: Yu Mei, Xingyu Zhou and Adam Roberts.
+Mei: ymei6@ur.rochester.edu, Harkness 304, Tuesdays 3:30 to 5pm Xingyu: xzhou56@UR.Rochester.edu, Harkness 309, Tuesdays 10-11:30am Adam: arober48@UR.Rochester.edu, Harkness 315A, Mondays 3:30 to 5pm Course Description This course will introduce students to comparative politics - the study of domestic political institutions, processes, and outcomes across and within countries.
 These important themes and concepts of contemporary comparative politics include the vibrancy of democracy, the centrality of political and electoral institutions, the possibility of revolution and the power of ethnicity.
 Cases will be drawn from different countries and historical periods to give students a grounding in the method of comparative analysis.
 This course is recommended for those thinking about a major, minor, or cluster in political science or international relations and others who are simply interested in learning more about the politics of developed and developing countries.
 Course Requirements Students are expected to attend lectures every Monday and Wednesday (and Friday at the beginning of the semester) and keep up with the readings.
 All students will be assigned to a recitation section which meets once a week.
 Attendance is mandatory.
 Sections will serve as an opportunity to discuss the readings, and thus, regular and active participation is expected.
 Participation in section will count for 20% of the final grade.
 An in-class midterm examination will be worth 35% and a final examination will count for 45% of the final grade.
-According to the Registrar, the date of the in-person final exam is December 20 at 12:30pm.
+According to the Registrar, the date of the in-person final exam is Sunday, December 15 at 12:30pm.
 But because the date could change, DO NOT arrange to leave for break before the end of the exam period.
 Barring extraordinary circumstances, there will be no make-up midterm or final exams.
-An optional 5-7 page paper on the Institutions weeks' readings can be written for extra credit.
-The paper topic will be handed out November 16 and due by 11am on November 23 (hard copy only, no email submissions accepted).
 Readings In this course, we will read a combination of books, book chapters and journal articles.
 The books are available for purchase at the Bookstore (either under PSCI or INTR 101) or, alternatively, are on reserve at Rush Rhees Library.
-Journal articles and chapters in edited volumes are accessible through the Library's electronic reserves on Blackboard.
+Journal articles and chapters in edited volumes are accessible through the syllabus tab on the PSCI/INTR 101 course page on Blackboard.
 Texts available for purchase at the Bookstore (but you can buy them from any source) Allen, William Sheridan.
 The Nazi Seizure of Power.
 New York: Watts, 2014.
-(DO NOT PURCHASE EARLIER VERSIONS) 978-1626548725 Archer, Jeffrey.
-First Among Equals.
-New York: Harper Paperbacks, 1984.
+(DO NOT PURCHASE EARLIER VERSIONS) 978-1626548725 Crnobrnja, Mihailo.

-Crnobrnja, Mihailo.
 The Yugoslav Drama.
 Montreal: McGill-Queen's UP, 1996.